Updated on by Asher Fergusson

 9) How can I find out where to get off the beaten path?

-This is best done by visiting an i-site (information centre), checking out TripAdvisor or, better yet, getting to know some locals.
+This is best done by visiting an i-site (information center), checking out TripAdvisor or, better yet, getting to know some locals.
 There are many, many hidden gems in New Zealand that you won’t see on a tourist brochure – I could tell you a few just off the top of my head!
-Locals are only too-willing to point you in the direction of a cool place.
+Locals are only too willing to point you in the direction of a cool place.

 10) Where can I go camping in NZ